Open menu

 GLP-1 Agonists (Incretin Mimetics)

 Glucagon-like-peptide-1 (GLP-1) agonists are formulated as either injectables or tablets that mimic the action of gut hormones called incretins.
+Dual GLP-1/GIP Receptor Agonists are injectable.
 They assist in glycemic management via these mechanisms:

 • Increasing insulin secretion from the pancreas in response to eating